 Check out our Bicycle Master Plan!

-- UofL has been named the most bicycle-friendly university in Kentucky, so join the fun and get fit pedaling to campus!
+- UofL has been named the most bicycle-friendly university in Kentucky, so join the fun, save money & get fit pedaling to campus!

 - Learn what UofL bike commuters need to know.

-- Register your bike free before bringing it to campus and find bike parking with our interactive UofL Bike Parking Map.
+- Register your bike free to aid in theft recovery and find bike parking with our UofL Bike Parking Map.

 Use your UofL ID to check out a bike, helmet, and lock for free for the day!
 Bikes are available each day first-come, first-served at: